aminoacid-01/beat-boxd/README.md

 **Truculenta**:
 A thin and stylish font for body text

-## Database Planning:
+## Database Planning
-Before setting out on working on the project, I planned out some of my database models.
-I reused the Comment model from the blog tutorial on the LMS.

-### ERDs:
+The album, review and rating models are unique custom models were planned out with the use of [dbdiagram.io](https://dbdiagram.io).

 ![db](docs/db.png)